pycom/pycom-documentation/chapter/firmwareapi/pycom/pycom.md

 #####<function>pycom.wifi_on_boot([enable])</function>

 Get or set the WiFi on boot flag.
-When this flag is set to True, the AP with the default ssid ('lopy-wlan-xxx' for example) will be enabled as part of the boot process.
-If the flag is set to False, the module will boot with WiFi disabled until it's enabled by the script via the ``WLAN`` class.
+When this flag is set to `True`, the AP with the default SSID (`lopy-wlan-xxx` for example) will be enabled as part of the boot process.
+If the flag is set to False, the module will boot with WiFi disabled until it's enabled by the script via the `WLAN` class.
 This setting is stored in non-volatile memory which preserves it across resets and power cycles.
 Example:

 ```python
 import pycom